eliona-smart-building-assistant/roomz-app/USER_GUIDE.md

 ## Configuration

 The ROOMZ app requires configuration through Eliona’s settings interface.
-Below are the general steps and details needed to configure the app effectively.

-### Registering the app in ROOMZ Service
+### Registering the app in ROOMZ Portal

-Create credentials in ROOMZ Service to connect the ROOMZ services from Eliona.
-All required credentials are listed below in the [configuration section](#configure-the-roomz-app).

-<mark>TODO: Describe the steps where you can get or create the necessary credentials.</mark>
+This app uses an experimental [Webhook API](https://github.com/roomz-io/openapi), which is not yet generally available, therefore ROOMZ support must be contacted to activate sending data.
+The webhook endpoint is located at `https://{your-eliona-instance}/apps-public/roomz/webhook`.

 ### Configure the ROOMZ app